TripeeApp/liguetaxi/README.md

 ### Authentication ###

-The liguetaxi librarty handles the Authorization header with a custom Transport.
+The liguetaxi library handles the Authorization header with a custom Transport.

 ### Creating and Updating Resources ###